 Any reports that point to serious misconduct are swiftly communicated to the secretariat to the GRM Committee.
 If instructed by the committee chairperson or acting chairperson, the secretariat to the GRM Committee then carries out any necessary investigations on behalf of the GRM Committee.
 If it is ascertained that misconduct has taken place, or is about to take place, the company concerned or the person performing the misconduct are ordered to cease the conduct.

 Consultation about harassment matters is available, too, via a separately established Sapporo Group Harassment Consultation Desk.

 Besides the above two contacts for the whole Group, POKKA SAPPORO Food & Beverage and Sapporo Lion have established corporate ethics consultation desks, while Sapporo Breweries and Sapporo Real Estate have set up harassment consultation desks.

-In keeping with the Sapporo Group Code of Business Conduct, the Sapporo Group has formulated the Sapporo Group Basic Policy on Bribery Prevention, prohibiting corrupt practices as typified by bribery to comply with not only Japan’s Penal Code and Unfair Competition Prevention Act, but also laws and regulations pertaining to the prohibition of bribery in regions where the Sapporo Group does business, such as the U.S. Foreign Corrupt Practices Act and the U.K. Bribery Act.
+In keeping with the Sapporo Group Code of Business Conduct, the Sapporo Group has formulated the Sapporo Group Basic Policy on Anti-Corruption, prohibiting corrupt practices such as bribery, money laundering, and insider trading to comply with not only Japan’s Penal Code and Unfair Competition Prevention Act, but also laws and regulations pertaining to the prohibition of bribery in regions where the Sapporo Group does business, such as the U.S. Foreign Corrupt Practices Act and the U.K. Bribery Act.

-The Sapporo Group keeps an eye out for corrupt practices both in Japan and abroad, such as offering bribes to public officials, and works to prevent them in line with the Sapporo Group Basic Policy on Bribery Prevention.
+The Sapporo Group keeps an eye out for corrupt practices both in Japan and abroad, such as offering bribes to public officials, and works to prevent them in line with the Sapporo Group Basic Policy on Anti-Corruption.